dfrancoeur65/amortization_app/README.md

 Account 2: "Realized Revenue" Enter in a credit amount: "10"

-PRess Submit....
+Press Submit....

+Awesome!
 All your journal entries are populated and ready for import into QB!

-Need to use a library for the dates on V2...can't seem to add a month to a date easily so you'll see some weird stuff on the entries then press submit!